September 13, 2017

 From a visual standpoint, color can also have a huge impact on the buying experience.
 Warm colors, like red and yellow, correlate with heightened energy levels while cool tones, like blue and green, create a calmer atmosphere.
 According to a survey by Kissmetrics, color increases brand recognition by 80 percent.
 Every color is associated with different feelings and, in turn, work best for different products.
 As colors like red and orange typically attract impulse shoppers, you’ll find this color scheme in fast food restaurants, outlet malls and clearance sales.
 Navy blue and teal appeal to shoppers on a budget, so you’re likely to see these colors in banks and department stores.
 Colors like pink and light blue catch the eye of traditional buyers, and these colors make their way into a variety of clothing stores.
 The same goes for text as 52 percent of shoppers are more likely to enter a store with a sale sign in the window.

-If you’re retail brand adheres to an omnichannel marketing strategy, you’re going to want to make sure branding is consistent on every platform, including social media.
+If your retail brand adheres to an omnichannel marketing strategy, you’re going to want to make sure branding is consistent on every platform, including social media.
 Building a social profile that is consistent with your brand’s overall look and feel will make for a more streamlined user experience.
 To ensure customers immediately recognize your brand’s social profile, posts include branded colors, incorporate the same avatar for every platform and filters should be consistent throughout.
 If multiple people are handling your social media account, consider creating a template for shared images.

 To implement a successful retail marketing strategy, inclusivity is the key.
 Each platform, whether it be on various online channels, traditional media channels or a brick and mortar storefront, provides a unique appeal that contributes to the sales process.
 Moreover, branding should be consistent across these platforms to better user experience.
 For strong results today, remember that retail is all-encompassing, not exclusive.